sbingler/hsts-tracking-prevention-spec/draft-bingler-hsts-tracking-prevention.md

 ### Prevent Servers From Retrieving Tracking Data.

-To allow user agents the option of preventing hosts they believe are tracking the user from retrieving HSTS data {Section 8.3 of RFC6797} should be changed as follows:
+To allow user agents the option of preventing hosts they believe are tracking the user from retrieving HSTS data {{Section 8.3 of RFC6797}} should be changed as follows:

 ~~~